Scholarship for Irish Studies

-The Haddad Foundation and the Brazilian Association of Irish Studies (ABEI) will award one scholarship for a Brazilian student to pursue one of the above postgraduate courses.
-Applicants will be assessed according to their academic merit, their potential to contribute to the scholarship programme, and proof that they have an offer from Trinity.
+The Haddad Foundation and the Brazilian Association of Irish Studies (ABEI) will award one scholarship for a Brazilian student wishing to pursue one of the above postgraduate courses and willing to promote and develop Irish Studies in Brazil.
+Applicants will be assessed according to their academic merit and their potential to contribute to the scholarship programme and its aims. .

-The Fellowship covers one year’s worth of international tuition fee (2023–2024) plus €15,000 to be paid as a monthly stipend.
-The winner should be aware that the stipend will be paid from October 2023 to September 2024, if the forms are correctly filled out by September 2023.
-If the forms are not complete by the end of September 2023, Trinity College Dublin may have to postpone the disbursement of the scholarship.
+The Fellowship covers one year's worth of international tuition fee (2024-2025) plus €15,000 to be paid as a monthly stipend.
+The winner should be aware that the stipend will be paid from October 2024 to September 2025, if the relevant forms are correctly filled out by September 2024.
+If the forms are not complete by the end of September 2024, Trinity College Dublin may have to postpone the disbursement of the scholarship.

 The Selection Process

 Acknowledgement and Obligations

-- All academic work (written or oral presentations) produced as a result of this scholarship at Trinity should acknowledge the ABEI/Haddad Fellowship.
+- All academic work (written or oral presentations) produced as a result of this scholarship at TCD should acknowledge the ABEI/Haddad Fellowship.

-- The aim of the ABEI/Haddad Fellowship is to develop studies, research, and activities related to the chosen areas of specialization in Brazil.
+- The aim of the ABEI/Haddad Fellowship is to further Irish studies and to develop research and activities related to the chosen areas of specialization in Brazil.
 Full engagement of the selected candidate is expected at the end of the programme for that matter.

 - The selected candidate is expected to return to Brazil after course completion.

-- The selected candidate should present a report after the first six months of study, and the results of the final dissertation upon their return to Brazil.
+- The selected candidate should present a report after the first six months of study, and the results of the final dissertation.

 Eligibility and Enrolment Requirements